This position is not currently open.

 During at sea periods; (1) maintains the watch in accordance with USCG, COMSC, and the Master’s instructions or standing orders; (2) ensures that the Watch is properly trained in standard helm commands and lookout duties and; (3) respond to a steering casualty scenario, a man overboard incident, ship’s security violation, and emergency maneuvering situations.

-Ensures continuing application of and compliance with EEO laws, regulations and policies.
+Ensures continuing application of & compliance with EEO laws, regulations and policies.
 Carries out EEO policies and communicates support of these policies to subordinates.

 Everything in this Position Description is considered to be an essential function of this position.
 Performs other duties as assigned.